 In March, during the 2017 Legislative Session, the Georgia House of Representatives unanimously approved House Bill 332, GOSA.
-The legislation proposes that 75% of the existing sales tax on outdoor recreation equipment be dedicated to the protection of the state’s water, wildlife and quality of life!
+The legislation proposes that up to .4% of existing state sales tax collections be dedicated to the protection of the state’s water, wildlife and quality of life!

 The Georgia Outdoor Stewardship Act

 - Dedicate up to .4% of existing state sales tax collections for the purpose of the protection and preservation of conservation land;